airnativeextensions/nativeextensions-documentation/docs/share/sms.md

 ### Manifest Additions

-The Message ANE requires a few additions to the manifest to be able to start certain activities and to get permission to send and receive SMS.
+The extension requires a few additions to the manifest to be able to start certain activities and to get permission to send and receive SMS.

+These are optional and so should be added manually currently.

 ```xml
 <manifest android:installLocation="auto">